 Caz & The Bag

-Illustrations by Tineyy Arts, property of Thribing Games.
+Illustrations by Tineyy Arts, property of Rohil Aniruth & Thribing Games.

 A episodic branching visual novel about international students for PC, set for release in 2026.

-This project is an expression of my international student experiences in New York, the fears, discourse, and laughs my community shared, and how we navigated immigration and built a home while navigating extreme surveillance.
+This project is an expression of my international student experiences in New York, the fears, discourse, and laughs my community shared, and how we navigated immigration, built a home, and lived under extreme surveillance.

-The game sees the player effectively organizing protest movements and dismantling ICE while uncovering a horror-mystery.
+The game sees the player effectively organizing protest movements and dismantling mecha-ICE while uncovering a horror-mystery.

 Caz loses her lucky JanSport during a flash grenade assault at a protest.
 One day, the backpack mysteriously turns up at her front door.